thk123/se4be-website/index.md

 ### Seminar D: Code Review

-A code review process improves code quality and share knowledge amongst developers.
+A code review process improves code quality and shares knowledge amongst developers.
 This seminar will teach developers a system for efficently reviewing code, focusing on what is important to improve.

 **Having a code review process will simultaneously upskill your developers and improve the quality of your code.**

-Code review _ensures that the code is understood by everyone_, as well as sharing coding best practices organically.
+Code review _ensures that the code is understood by everyone_.
+This is necessary to ensure projects can be developed over a longer time frame as teams change.
+It also facilitates _organic sharing of coding best practices_ - ensuring new developers learn quickly.

 This seminar will cover all the advantages of a code review process.
 It will explain how to implement one, and then how to make the most of it.